San Francisco 49ers offensive coordinator Greg Roman typically opens up his weekly press conferences with a short opening statement.

 Several questions came Roman's way and in each case, the cool-headed coordinator addressed each offensive inquiry.

 It was really interesting stuff.
-Not to say Roman doesn’t provide top-notch insight into his process, but this week was different, the 49ers offensive coordinator had reporters chuckling at times and frantically jotting down Roman’s thoughts on a variety of topics – ranging from
+Not to say Roman doesn't provide top-notch insight into his process, but this week was different, the 49ers offensive coordinator had reporters chuckling at times and frantically jotting down Roman's thoughts on a variety of topics – ranging from Frank Gore's unselfishness, to Randy Moss' downfield blocking, to Delanie Walker's do-it-all role.

-First, Roman explained how the passion for football makes Gore and backup
+First, Roman explained how the passion for football makes Gore and backup Kendall Hunter two of the best backs in the league.

 "The first thing that jumps out about Frank and Kendall, not from a talent standpoint but from just their mindset standpoint, is they love football," explained Roman, who has guided San Francisco to the No. 1 rushing attack in the NFL midway in his second season.
 "These guys are natural born football players and they love football, they understand football, love to compete."